The Hildermann Family

 H and W Food Market

-Alexander Hildermann decided to come out of retirement and on April 1, 1933 bought the John Shaller store at Alberta Street and Fifteenth Avenue.
-He opened it on April third with his brother-in-law, John Wensrich, as a partner.
+Alexander Hildermann decided to come out of retirement and, on April 1, 1933, bought the John Shaller store at Alberta Street and Fifteenth Avenue.
+He opened it on April 3 with his brother-in-law, John Wensrich, as a partner.
 Alexander and John soon also bought out the next-door butcher and incorporated that operation into their store.

-This building soon proved to be too small and Alexander and John bought the store at Ninth and Mason Streets from a Mr. Annas.
+This building soon proved too small, and Alexander and John bought the store at Ninth and Mason Streets from Mr. Annas.
 Alexander ran the grocery side and John the butcher side.
 John made his own sausage and soon developed a good reputation.
 Alexander already had a reputation for his outstanding pickles and sauerkraut.

 Alexander Hildermann’s

-Alexander Hildermann bought out John Wensrich’s interest in the H and W Food Market in 1935 and renamed the store, Alexander Hildermann’s.
+Alexander Hildermann bought out John Wensrich’s interest in the H and W Food Market in 1935 and renamed the store Alexander Hildermann’s.
 He continued to operate the store with his son, Roy, until 1944.
-Roy was a recognizance tank driver in Patten’s Army during the war and Alexander was left to run the store without help during that time.
-Alexander sold the store in January 1944 to Mr. Flaig who operated it for ten years until it was once again sold.
+Roy was a recognizance tank driver in Patten’s Army during the war, and Alexander was left to run the store without help.
+Alexander sold the store in January 1944 to Mr. Flaig, who operated it for ten years until it was sold again.

 Ebel’s Market and Grocery

-Alexander's son, Fred Ebel, was married to Alex Hildermann’s daughter, Stella.
-Fred started his own practice immediately after his graduation from dental school, June 7, 1932.
-His first practice was on Union and Failing where he remained for seventeen years.
+Alexander's son, Fred Ebel, married Alex Hildermann’s daughter, Stella.
+Fred started his own practice immediately after graduating from dental school on June 7, 1932.
+His first practice was on Union and Failing, where he remained for seventeen years.
 He then built his own clinic on the corner of Killingsworth and Commercial.

 Source